minio/minio/README.md

 Minio currently implements two backends

   - Filesystem (FS) - is available and ready for general purpose use.
-This version of the Minio binary is built using Filesystem storage backend for magnetic and solid state disks.
-  - ErasureCoded (XL) - is work in progress and not ready for general purpose use.
+  - ErasureCoded (XL) - is available, but it is not ready for general purpose use.

 ## Minio Client